havenwood/ruby-install/doc/man/ruby-install.1.md

 	Specifies the directory where Ruby will be installed.
 	Defaults to */opt/rubies/$ruby-$version* for root and
 	*~/.rubies/$ruby-$version* for normal users.

+`-b`, `--binary`
+	Install a precompiled Ruby binary instead of configuring and compiling.

 `-j[`*JOBS*`]`, `--jobs[=`*JOBS*`]`
 	Specifies the number of *make* jobs to run in parallel when compiling